victoriyaforsythe/PyVALION/docs/overview.rst

 Overview
 ========

-This is a package that implements the International Reference Ionosphere (IRI) model in Python.
-This is a pure Python implementation that currently supports the core functionality of the IRI model.
+This is a tool to validate any ionospheric model that provides NmF2, hmF2, B1 and B0 parameters using GIRO ionosonde data.

 .. image:: figures/PyVALION_logo.png
     :width: 400px